rafadc/talk_indexes/README.md

 # Indexes

-Notes on my talk about indexes
+Notes on my small talk about indexes

 ## Demo toolkit